Academic Life and Advising

 The faculty and staff in the Department of Sociology want to offer guidance to students in their searches for fulfilling and successful personal and academic lives.
 In this light, we have assembled some useful information to review.

 • I’m thinking about declaring a major or minor in the department.
 What should I do?
-Stop by the department to make an appointment to talk with Mr. Cliff Beacham, Undergraduate Coordinator, or email him to set up a time to meet (firstname.lastname@example.org).
+Stop by the department to make an appointment to speak with our Undergraduate Coordinator or call the sociology office at (501) 450-3178.

 Important: Once you have decided that Sociology is the right department for you, be sure to notify Academic Advising to declare your major or minor.
 (You will find a link to Academic Advising by clicking on the MY UCA tab within myUCA.)
 After we have received official notification from Academic Advising we can then assign you an advisor.
 This process may take up to a week, so be sure not to wait until the last minute.